Fluids in random media and dimensional augmentation

 \em To what, if any, quenched random system in $d+2$ dimensions does a nonrandom finite range model in $d$ dimensions correspond?\em

-For technical reasons, however, we consider a model of a binary fluid which, in the absence of randomness, exhibits phase separation with a critical endpoint in the Ising universality class.
-That such a fluid in a medium with random affinity for one component over the other should be modeled by the RFIM was first suggested by de Gennes \cite{dg}, with some later numerical and experimental support \cite{vink}.
+In order to make rigorous statements we eschew the replica trick or perturbative field theory, instead using cluster expansions on fluid models of Ising criticality, which yield convergent power series in the activity $z$.
+The first is a purely repulsive binary fluid which, in the absence of randomness, exhibits phase separation with a critical endpoint in the Ising universality class.
+That such a fluid in a medium with random affinity for one component over the other should correspond to the RFIM was first suggested by de Gennes \cite{dg}, with some later numerical and experimental support \cite{vink}.
+The advantage of this model is that it has a simple Mayer cluster expansion.
+However its convergence is controlled by the repulsive gas singularity at negative $z$, and so cannot straightforwardly be used to draw conclusions about the physical critical point which is further from the origin.
+The second is the well-known lattice gas representation of the Ising model, in which the Lee-Yang theorem \cite{yl1,yl2} allows the expansion in $z$ to be continued up to the Yang-Lee circle, where the density of zeroes is known to determine the critical behavior for $z>0$.

-Our arguments avoid the use of replicas or field theory, instead using well controlled cluster expansions for the repulsive gas.
-In both the field theoretic approach \cite{ps1} and Brydges and Imbrie \cite{bi}, Berezin integration over the anticommuting coordinates gives a sum over \em tree \em diagrams (see Fig.~\ref{fig1}) with certain weights.
+In both the field theoretic approach \cite{ps1} and Brydges and Imbrie \cite{bi,bi2,im2}, integration over the anticommuting coordinates gives a sum over \em tree \em diagrams (see Fig.~\ref{fig1}) with certain weights.
 For Parisi and Sourlas' discussion of the RFIM \cite{ps1} these are the perturbative solution of the classical field equations.
 For their analysis of BP \cite{ps2} the Feynman diagrams themselves approximate the polymer configurations \cite{shap}.
 For Brydges and Imbrie \cite{bi} the trees give the partition sum of a microscopic model for BPs.

-In this work, by contrast, we interpret the trees as a subset of the diagrams in the cluster expansion of an interacting fluid in $D$ dimensions.
-In fact the Berezin integration gives \em decorated \em trees, with multiplicative weights for every pair of vertices in the tree, whether adjacent on the tree or not.
-We interpret the decoration as the result of performing the quenched average over a random potential, with a gaussian distribution whose covariance is given by the interaction potential of the original non-random model in $d$ dimensions.
-We also observe that these decorated trees arise more directly by applying Kirchhoff's 1847 matrix-tree theorem \cite{kirch} to an integral representation of the cluster diagrams of the $d$-dimensional model.
+In this work, by contrast, we interpret the trees as a \em subset \em of the diagrams in the cluster expansion of an interacting fluid in $D$ dimensions.
+In fact the integration gives \em decorated \em trees, with multiplicative weights for every pair of vertices in the tree, whether adjacent on the tree or not.
+We interpret these as the result of performing the quenched average over a random potential.